-A typical business requirement which is often reflected in any objective of the IT strategy is the improvement of the so called time to market, which in our case describes the time frame from the day the business demand is articulated until the day the business demand is implemented, for example, when the business can finally use the application (“internal market”), or the customers of the organization can use a new technology-enabled service (“external” market).
-Not surprisingly, business managers are interested in improving the time to market, as belated IT projects can jeopardize the competiveness of the organization.
+A typical business requirement that is often reflected in any objective of the IT strategy is the improvement of the so-called time to market, which in our case describes the time frame from the day the business demand is articulated until the day the business demand is implemented, for example, when the business can finally use the application (“internal market”) or the customers of the organization can use a new technology-enabled service (“external market”).
+Not surprisingly, business managers are interested in improving the time to market, as belated IT projects can jeopardize the competitiveness of the organization.

-However, the problem of decreasing the time to market or increasing efficiency does not only lie in the responsibility of the IT (Johanning, 2019).
-Instead, the topic of business IT alignment gains importance here, as time to market can be improved only in close cooperation and based on a better understanding of the technical possibilities on both sides.
-Not only IT has to open up to the business departments, but also the business departments must become more tech-savvy, understand better what is technically possible and how it can best be used for the organization’s purpose.
+However, the problem of decreasing the time to market or increasing efficiency lies not only in the responsibility of IT (Johanning, 2019).
+Instead, the topic of business–IT alignment gains importance here, as time to market can only be improved in close cooperation and based on a better understanding of the technical possibilities on both sides.
+Not only does IT need to open up to the business departments, but also the business departments must become more tech savvy: to understand better what is technically possible and how it can best be used for the organization’s purpose.
 In this context, the IT strategy can help to improve time to market by sustaining the process of close collaboration between business and IT.
-Also, concrete strategic projects such as outsourcing can help improving the time to market.
+In addition, concrete strategic projects such as outsourcing can help improving time to market.

 Self-Check Questions